litchie/exult-ios/exult/trunk/content/sifixes/Readme.txt

 	of the zip file into your Serpent Isle's 'mods' folder.
 By default (that is, unless you changed it specifically in your 'Exult.cfg' file), this would be the 'mods' subdirectory of the path you set for Serpent Isle in your 'Exult.cfg' file.
+If the folder is not there, simply create an empty folder called 'mods' in your Serpent Isle directory and proceed as above.

 	There is an optional (but highly recommended) additional step you may want to perform:

 	OPTIONAL: You can create a shortcut to start Exult directly in the SI Fixes mod.
 To do so, make sure that the command-line is similar to